Kathleen Baskin-Ball: Other activities

 Baskin-Ball is one of the four founders of Perkins School of Youth Ministry (est. 1998), a national training event for youth ministers.

-Baskin-Ball worked with the organization Proyecto Abrigo in Juarez, Mexico since its beginning and introduced many churches to the mission.
-After her death, a small neighborhood in the outskirts of Juarez was christened "La Colonia Kathleen Baskin-Ball" by Proyecto Abrigo.
+Baskin-Ball worked with the organization Proyecto Abrigo in Juarez, Mexico, from its beginning and introduced many churches to the mission.
+After her death, a small neighborhood in the outskirts of Juarez was named "La Colonia Kathleen Baskin-Ball" by Proyecto Abrigo.
 A plaque can be found in the neighborhood with this dedication.